LESSONS FROM THE LSU/ARKANSAS FOOTBALL GAME!!!

 5. Watching a college football team achieve a perfect 12 and 0 record, rejoicing in the success of others, is a good thing!
 I'm not a grad of LSU.
 My only connection is that my son and his family live in Louisiana!
 We did a little tailgating with some of Brian's friends and I was impressed with LSU's own brand of potato chips (see picture to the right)!

 Questions to think about: 1.
 Why do some get so excited about sports, but seem bored with life?
 2. If it is true that "God has given us all things to enjoy," why are those who claim to be Christians sometimes so un-enthusiastic?
 3. What major event (sporting or otherwise) have you attended that reminded you of some important life lessons?

 Thx everyone!
-I actually Skyped my relation that we would absolutely discuss this honest renovators, http://empirerenos.ca during a web-site write-up.
-Any time you are searching for a renovation contractor inside the Ontario region, they actually have been excellent.
+I actually Skyped my relation that we would absolutely discuss this exceptional German non-profit blog that careses, http://tjgs.ca during a web-site write-up.
+Any time you are searching for a German community blog inside the New Brunswick region, they actually have been excellent.

 Posted in Sport Post Date 03/06/2016